 There are no significant risks involved in psychological testing.
-However, it’s normal to be anxious before taking a test when you’re uncertain about the results.
-The best way to combat this is to view the testing process as a challenge and to give your best effort.
+However, it is normal to be anxious before taking a test when you are uncertain about your results.
+The best way to combat this anxiety is to view the testing process as a challenge and give it your best.

-It is recommended that you are well rested on the day of testing and have a nutritious meal beforehand.
-You can use breathing, relaxation or mindfulness exercises leading up to and during the testing process to help calm nervousness.
+It is important that you are well-rested on the day of the test and have a nutritious meal beforehand.
+If you are anxious, you can use breathing, relaxation, or mindfulness exercises in the lead up to (or even during!) the test to help calm your nerves.

-The results of the IQ test are scored and interpreted into a professional written report, which usually takes two weeks to finalise.
-You can then meet with your psychologist to discuss the results and raise any questions you may have.
-An additional benefit of knowing your results is being able to discuss strategies to improve any areas of weaknesses that have been identified.
+IQ test results are scored and interpreted by a psychologist.
+They are then formulated into a written report, which usually takes two weeks.
+Once the report is finalised, you can meet with your psychologist to discuss the results and ask any questions.
+Being familiar with your results gives you the opportunity to discuss strategies to improve any areas of weakness.

-We help students to develop the skills necessary to participate more effectively in school and home settings.
-Similar support is provided for adults for home and work settings.
-This may include developing an individualised education program to meet your child’s educational needs.
-It may also include teaching strategies to limit the impact of your child’s learning difficulty.
-For example, children with writing difficulties may be allowed to make oral rather than written reports.
-Children with attention problems may be seated closer to the teacher.
+At BNC, we are experts in helping students develop the skills necessary to participate effectively in school and home settings.
+We provide similar services to adults in home and work contexts.
+Our services may include developing an individualised education program to meet your child’s educational needs.
+We also teach strategies to limit the impact of your child’s learning difficulty.
+For example, children with writing difficulties can be supported to complete oral, rather than written reports, in the classroom.
+Children with attention issues may benefit from sitting closer to the teacher.

-Remediation strategies can also be used to strengthen the “weak links” in your child’s learning process.
-This may include tutoring in specific areas like math or reading or more general areas such as study skills.
-Working on these areas with your child at home can be very helpful.
-Psychological treatment is also recommended for non-academic difficulties that often accompany learning difficulties.
-This may include intervention for behavioural problems, social difficulties and/or emotional problems such as anxiety, depression and low self-esteem.
+Remediation strategies may also be used to strengthen the ‘weak links’ in your child’s learning.
+They may require tutoring in specific areas, like mathematics, reading, or general study skills.
+It is helpful to work on these skills at home.
+Psychological therapy is recommended for non-academic issues that can co-occur with learning difficulties.
+Therapies include interventions for behavioural, social and/or emotional difficulties (e.g., anxiety, depression, and low self-esteem).

-We may work with the child’s teacher and school to make specific recommendations that will facilitate learning and behaviour management.
-This is to promote an environment that will allow the child to integrate successfully in the school community and improve academic outcomes.
-This may include: environmental adjustments, assistance with organisation, behaviour management, modification of instructions, changes in work load, and delivery of teaching material.
+In some cases, it is necessary to work with the child’s teacher and school to make specific chnages to facilitate learning and behaviour management.
+It is paramount that your child works in an environment that is conducive to learning and allows them to integrate successfully into the school community.
+Recommended changes include environmental adjustments, assistance with organisation, behaviour management, modification of instructions, changes in workload, and the delivery of teaching material.

-Considerable research since the 1970s indicates that learning difficulties may be caused by neurological dysfunctions.
-This manifests in abnormal brainwave patterns associated with a reduced ability of the brain to allocate resources between the frontal lobes and the parietal cortex, resulting in attention deficits, poor impulse control, fidgetiness and/or hyperactivity.
-Neurotherapy enables individuals to normalise their brain’s electrical activity and improve symptoms, in a similar way that exercising increases physical fitness.
+Research since the 1970s indicates that learning difficulties may be caused by neurological problems that can be detected in abnormal brainwave patterns.
+Brain patterns indicate the reduced ability of the brain to allocate resources between the frontal lobes and parietal cortex, resulting in attention deficits, poor impulse control, fidgetiness and/or hyperactivity.
+Neurotherapy enables individuals to normalise their brain’s electrical activity to improve symptoms (much like exercise increases physical fitness).

-Neurotherapy can train individuals to regulate their brain waves.
-Since abnormal brainwave patterns can be related to problem behaviours and learning difficulties, normalising these patterns has been shown to significantly improve these symptoms.
-Neurotherapy training can be implemented at home or in clinic.
-Unlike medication, Neurotherapy has no side effects and outcomes are expected to be permanent.
+Neurotherapy trains individuals to regulate their brain waves.
+Since abnormal brain activity can be related to problematic behaviours and learning difficulties, normalising these patterns can improve symptoms.
+Neurotherapy can be implemented at home or in the clinic.
+Unlike medication, Neurotherapy has no side effects and positive outcomes are often permanent.